 Professional Money Management: No more than 2:1 leverage per trade

 Professional traders generally trade with 2:1 leverage, and you should consider this.
-Personally, I trade with no greater than 1:1 leverage.
+An experienced professional advisor once said: I trade with no greater than 1:1 leverage.
 Through painful experience I have noticed that even the best of strategies can find themselves caught in whipsaw market lasting for an unexpected period of time that can cut them up (stop them out) on both sides of the market, resulting in an unexpected series of losing trades.
 I have learned to be on guard for such an event through lowering my leverage to zero leverage, or 1:1 leverage, in order to withstand the inevitable 25 trade losing streak.

 One must have the foresight to use minimal leverage, along with the discipline to keep stops in place at all times, in order to increase trader’s longevity in this difficult market.
 Leverage can work for you if you know what you are doing, otherwise losses can accrue faster than on an unleveraged trading position.